All you need to know about exploring the iconic city like you live there

 Visiting NYC: Free Adventures & Must See's in the City

-NYC is a BIG city making the most of your time while hitting all the best spots can feel overwhelming.
-Feel free to linger longer if you have more days or modify for less time as needed.
+Feel free to stay longer and spread out these stops if you have more days, or modify for less time as needed.
 Pick a few of your favorites and go!
 These are our preferred spots, and the main things you'll want to experience for a unique trip visiting and experiencing NYC!
-We have done these days ourselves, so they are known to work well.
+We have tested this itinerary, so they are known to work well.
 Have a question?
 Feel free to ask, I am happy to help you enjoy every minute of your adventure.
 As a family we move quickly, this is our personal itinerary.
-Included is our recommended spots for the toddlers and little ones down at the bottom, traveling with children can add an extra element of wonder!
+Included below is recommended spots for the toddlers, traveling with children adds an extra element of wonder!

 I was fortunate enough to grow up in NY, and although I've lived in Florida now for twenty years, we return often to visit family and enjoy our favorite spots.
 I've traveled to many places, and NY is still my favorite city.
-Not only is there no place like home, there is nothing even remotely close to the culture and vibe of NY.
-I'm happy to share this with you...
+Not only is there no place like home, nothing even remotely close to the culture and vibe of NY.
+I'm happy to share this with you!

 Good morning!
 Before you get started on our Day 1 adventure, eat something delicious - you will need lots of energy!